NancyBankson/REST_Countries_with_React/README.md

 3. Global State with Context API

-  - Create a FavoritesContext to manage the user’s list of favorite recipes globally.
+  - Create a SearchContext to manage the user’s search and filters.
-  - The context must provide:
-    - A list of favorite recipe IDs.
-    - A function to add a recipe to favorites.
-    - A function to remove a recipe from favorites.
-    A function to check if a recipe is already in favorites.
-  - This context should use your useLocalStorage hook internally to persist the favorites list across browser sessions.
+  - Create ThemeContext to store and distribute dark and light modes.

 4. Routing

 Your application must include the following pages and routing logic:

   - Home Page (/):
-    - Displays a grid or list of all available recipe categories fetched from the API.
-    - Each category should be a link that navigates to its respective category page.

-  - Category Page (/category/[categoryName]):
-    - A dynamic route that displays all recipes belonging to the category specified in the URL (e.g., /category/Seafood).
-    - Each recipe shown should be a link to its detailed recipe page.
+    - Displays cards for each country with basic information.
+    - Allows search by country name.
+    - Allows filtering of countries by region.

-  - Recipe Detail Page (/recipe/[recipeId]):
+  - Detail Page (/country/[country.name.common]):
-    - A dynamic route that fetches and displays the full details for a single recipe (image, ingredients, instructions, etc.).
+    - A dynamic route that fetches and displays the multiple details for selected country.
-    - This page must include a button to “Add to Favorites” or “Remove from Favorites”.
-The button’s state and action should be handled by your FavoritesContext.

-  - Favorites Page (/favorites):
-    - Displays a list of all recipes that the user has marked as a favorite.
-    - If the user has no favorites, this page should display a message prompting them to browse and add some.

-  - Search Functionality:
-    - A search bar, likely in a shared Navbar, that allows users to search for recipes by name.
-    - Submitting a search should navigate the user to a search results page (e.g., /search?query=Arrabiata).
-This page will display the results of the search query.
+    - Border countries are listed as clickable buttons.

 5. Components & UI

-  - Create reusable, well-styled components (e.g., RecipeCard, Navbar, Spinner, ErrorMessage).
+  - Create reusable, well-styled components (e.g., CountryCard, Headerbar, Searchbar, Spinner, ErrorMessage).
   - The application should be visually appealing and responsive.
 Use of a CSS framework, CSS-in-JS, or CSS Modules is up to you.

 ## Tools